kimseunghyun-kr/itemservice-db/src/main/java/hello/itemservice/repository/mybatis/explanations.md

 MyBatis can handle complex result mappings that involve object associations.
 For this purpose, you can use <association>, <collection>, and other features.
 However, be aware that this can lead to complex performance and optimization issues.
 Exercise caution when using such features.

-For more detailed information on result mapping, refer to the official documentation.
+For more detailed information on result mapping, refer to the <a href="https://mybatis.org/mybatis-3/dynamic-sql.html" >official documentation.</a>